AccessLab - Healthy Soils

 The event is on 25 January 2025, 10am-4pm, at Jubilee Warehouse in Penryn.
 We’ll provide a full free lunch (we’re very happy to cater for any and all dietary requirements).
 For anyone who can’t come because of care responsibilities for example, we might be able to provide some support to help cover these costs.

-The spaces are limited as we keep these workshops small and relaxed (max 8), so if you’d like us to book a space for you , or answer any of your questions about it, then send us an email!
+The spaces are limited as we keep these workshops small and relaxed (max 8 participants and 8 researchers), so if you’d like us to book a space for you , or answer any of your questions about it, then send us an email!

 The event is funded by UK Research and Innovation (UKRI), run by Then Try This which is a non-profit organisation based in Penryn, and is a collaboration with Dr. Elze Hesse who’s a soil microbiology researcher at the University of Exeter.